 Using the most sophisticated modern techniques, state-of-the-art equipment and rigorous procedures - while drawing upon expertise acquired over the centuries - we offer our customers standards of accuracy and reliability that are second to none.

-Our laboratory is fully independent and has been accredited for over 15 years by UKAS (United Kingdom Accreditation Service - oversees laboratory practices, methods and procedures within a test house).
+Our laboratory is fully independent.
 To further underline the quality of our services, we are selected by the Trading Standards Authorities to examine and witness the authenticity of metals.

 Assaying is the analysis of a metal article's composition.
-To do this we use a variety of techniques, some ancient and some modern:
+This is a destructive test where a physical sample is taken from the piece and tested.
+We do this using a variety of techniques, some ancient and some modern:

 - Gold cupellation - A 2000 year old small refining process where the pure gold portion of a gold alloy is separated from the base metals in order to calculate the % gold content overall.
 The process involves collection of the precious metals in Lead, removal of the base metals by oxidation and then separation of the silver by dissolution in Nitric Acid to leave the gold at the end.